This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 $1.00

-Toll reaches $1.00 for the first time.
+Toll reaches $1.00 for the first time on November 1, 1977.
 Inflation and rising maintenance costs drive the increase.
 The bridge district begins a comprehensive seismic study following advances in earthquake engineering.

 1989